IranNeto/study-notes/DSA/QuickSort.md

 public class QuickSort {

     public static int partition(int[] arr, int lo, int hi){
-        int pivot = arr[hi];
+        //i is an indicator of where the pivot should be after all int pivot = arr[hi];
         int i = lo;
         for(int j = lo; j < hi; j++){